 - Do I need to mention the convenience of leaving your wallet in your pocket and paying for your groceries simply by using your watch?
 There were “ohhs” and “ahhs.”

-- After reading that Tim Cook wears his in the shower, I wanted to give it a try.6 A few minutes into the shower, I realized the shampoo was missing.
+- After reading that Tim Cook wears his in the shower, I wanted to give it a try.[6.
+I don’t wear it in the shower now.
+There’s no real need, my wrist needs to get a daily wash, and I’ll wait until Apple officially says the device can handle that kind of water exposure long-term.]
+A few minutes into the shower, I realized the shampoo was missing.
 My girls had taken it and used it in their bathroom.
 Again, Siri helped me call my wife and retrieve some shampoo.
 All hands free and all without the risk of me slipping.

 - I wore Apple Watch to bed and used it as an alarm.
 I woke, without any audible sound, to a tapping on my wrist.
 This also meant I could get up at 5:45am without disturbing my wife.

 - You soon begin to realize the speed and convenience of certain apps being right there on your wrist instead of in your pocket.
 A friend heard a song that he wanted to know the name of.
 With the flick of my wrist, I quickly Shazam-ed it before the rest of the group.

 - Directions while driving (or walking) no longer need the display.
 Intermittent vibrations (like a heartbeat) inform you that you need to turn at the next left, while a longer sequence of vibrations mean right.